albamaister/quiz-app/README.md

 ## ✨ Admin Access

-Users with the email `bryan@admin.com` are treated as admins and can access the question uploader to import `.xlsx` files into Firestore.
+Users with an administrator email address can access the question uploader to import `.xlsx` files into Firestore.

 ## 🤝 Contributing